stefanos1316/my_curriculum_vitae/markdown/resume.md

 Assisting my PhD advisor at Programming II course (Winter Semester of 2017 and 2018).
 Main responsibilities are giving tutorial and Lab sessions, guiding students on team assignments and preparing presentations.
-Secondary, providing lectures and tutorials for 1rst and 2nd BootCamps (Oct.
+Secondary, providing lectures and tutorials for 1st and 2nd BootCamp (Oct.
 2017 - May 2018) [Link](https://github.com/codeandwork/courses)

 **Proposals writing:**